 Art has been a means to express one’s psychic intricacies for a long time.
 Like many other forms of expression like singing, writing, dancing, acting, facially expressing, body language expressions, and the likes, art is also one of them.
 It crosses all bars as people from all aspects of life can express themselves through creativity.

-Art therapy is an independent type of therapy which integrates psychotherapeutic techniques to use of creative techniques like sketching, shading, coloring, painting, clay molding, sculpting which helps people express themselves artistically, along the way leaving behind psychological undertones of their art.
+Art therapy is an independent type of therapy that integrates psychotherapeutic techniques to use creative techniques like sketching, shading, coloring, painting, clay molding, sculpting which helps people express themselves artistically, along the way leaving behind psychological undertones of their art.

 Art therapists often influence their clients to use geometric shapes and patterns to help create a mental balance that their lives lack.
 This form of art therapy is known as mandala art therapy.

 Mandalas have recently gained a lot of reputation in the world of art therapy and as a means to alleviate symptoms of stress, anxiety, depression, and several other mental health issues.

 You don’t have to be a seasoned artist to take advantage of the benefits of art therapy.
 While if you want to undergo art therapy to reduce symptoms of your mental disorders, or cure it, you have to make an appointment with a credentialed art therapist.
 But if you want to take small steps to beat your daily stress and relax by the end of the day, all you have to gather is paraphernalia and introduce some art in your life.

 What is a Mandala?